SergeyStaroletov/kohmar-firewall/README.md

 Initially developed for x86_64, but now it was tested only with Ubuntu/ARM64 and 5.13.0-32-generic Linux Kernel.

-Work with my student Roman.
+Work with my student Roman Сudоv.
 Currently it is only in a research state.
 Probably, I will add some other detectors/metrics/UI and make proper evaluation of it, but I have almost no time to work on it.
 Also I am interesting on some formalization of the logics and prove some theories on it.

-Software architecture to be presented at <a href = "https://www.icin-conference.org">ICIN 22 conference</a>.
+Software architecture was presented at <a href = "https://www.icin-conference.org">ICIN 22 conference</a>.
+<a href = "https://ieeexplore.ieee.org/document/9758121"> Software architecture in the IEEE paper</a>

 <img src="kohmar_screen.png" width="400" />